 two people holding black gaming consoles

 The further back in time you go, the more exclusivity made sense to the development team.
-They could focus on one build and a collective audience, while taking a payment from the console manufacturer for partnering with them (if they weren’t already owned by the console manufacturer).
-Keep in mind that it was often difficult to even get a version running on another console, or even PC, thus the focus on one build.
+They could focus on one build and a collective audience, while sometimes taking a payment from the console manufacturer for partnering with them (if they weren’t already owned by the console manufacturer).
+Keep in mind that it was often difficult to even get a version running on the target console, or PC, thus the focus on one build.
 If the money worked out, the development team could always try a “port” later (rebuild the game for another platform).
 Regardless, exclusivity was often a competitive deal for many developers.
 Hardware, for the most part, drove the underlying structure of how the industry operated.

 “Money-hatting” (assisting with development expenses) can’t cover the growing cost of these large teams, thus you see most of the large publishers distancing themselves from being paid for development, bonuses, or creating games for one platform.